gfodor/rnnoise-vad-wasm/README.md

-# rnnoise fork
+# rnnoise-vad

 This is a fork of the rnnoise project which adds the ability to do inference just on the VAD subnetwork.

-# rnnoise-wasm

-[rnnoise](https://people.xiph.org/~jm/demo/rnnoise/) noise suppression library as a WASM module.
+This can be used to efficiently detect if a person is speaking.

 This repository contains the necessary utilities to build the library using a Docker build environment with Emscripten.